"It used to be a monopoly. Now, it’s a rivalry."

 Gateron: The Smooth Operator

-- Inductive (IK) Technology: Set to debut fully in late 2025, Cherry's IK switches use electromagnetic coils rather than magnets.
-This uses 95% less power than Hall Effect switches, making high-performance wireless gaming keyboards viable for the first time.
+Cherry's Inductive (IK) Technology: Cherry’s newest response uses electromagnetic coils.
+This technology uses 95% less power than Hall Effect switches, making high-performance wireless gaming keyboards more sustainable.

 5. Final Recommendation: Which Should You Choose?